 The Geostationary Operational Environmental Satellite (GOES) Program is a joint development between NOAA and NASA.
 It is a system of several satellites that will help meteorologists and better predict local weather events and catastrophes.
 Additionally, GOES observations will help with monitoring other phenomenon such as dust storms, volcanic eruptions and forest fires.

 This program began in 1975 with contributions from several companies and collaboration between NASA and NOAA.
 Relative Dynamics has played a large part in the ongoing success of this mission by providing instrument engineering and orbital dynamics support.

 What are some of the things you look forward to most in your job?

-Some of the things that I look forward to most in my job is that we work on a mission critical system and because of that, it makes me proud that I work for a system that helps the nation be informed and safe.
+One of the things that I look forward to most in my job is that we work on a mission critical system.
+And because of that, it makes me proud that I work for a system that helps the nation to be informed and safe.